justinkelly/justinkelly.github.io/_posts/2025-08-25-modernising-a-legacy-open-source-app-with-claude-code.md

 In a few hours over the weekend, using Claude Code to do at least 95% of the work, Claude Code fully modernised the legacy open source web application SimpleInvoices.

+Below goes into the detail on how to do this, limitation, cavaets, and benefits.

 ![2025-08-25 Claude modern.png]({{site.baseurl}}/img/2025-08-25 Claude modern.png)

 ### Introduction